cloud66/help-old/_posts/building-your-stack/building-a-manifest-file.md

 <h3 id="elastic">ElasticSearch</h3>

 - **version**: Specify the version of ElasticSearch you want to install.
+- **extra_packages** (_Optional_): A list of extra apt packages to be installed on the server, before deploying the application.
+This example installs `chrony` apt package on the server before deploying the application.

 <pre class="prettyprint">
 production:
     elasticsearch:
         configuration:
             version: 0.90.7
+            extra_packages:
+                - chrony
 </pre>
 <hr>
 <h3 id="memcached">Memcached</h3>